hackclub/hackclub/workshops/sudoku/README.md

   }
 }
 ```
-We are going to focus on the "drawBoard" function for the rest of this section.
+We are going to focus on the `drawBoard` function for the rest of this section.
 This is where, you guessed it, we will be drawing the board.

-## Setting Up
+### Setting Up

+Write this code within the `drawBoard` function.
 ```csharp
 public static void drawBoard(int[][] board, bool[,] canBeModified) {